Senteris-Team/SentDiscordBot/README.md

 - !-Ping
 - !-CreateChannel *Channel_Name* (*User_limit*)
 - !-ShowSettings
-- !-ChangePrefix
+- !-ChangePrefix *prefix*
-- !-ChangeVoiceCategory | Change the name of a category in which the voice channels will create
+- !-ChangeVoiceCategory *ID* | Change the name of a category in which the voice channels will create

 Focus: